 - Distribute LBBC materials to healthcare providers, support groups and others in need of resources

-- Participate in bimonthly continuing education conference calls
+- Participate in coaching and continuing education conference calls